-Once an agent is saved, PingAccess can generate an agent boostrap.properties file containing the specified information and secret which can be used to configure the agent plugin.
-To download the bootstrap.properties file for an agent:
+PingAccess can generate additional agent boostrap.properties files containing the specified information and a new secret which can be used to configure the agent plugin.
+Existing secrets can also be re-downloaded if necessary.

+To re-download an existing <agent-name> bootstrap.properties:

-- 1. Edit an existing, saved agent by clicking the menu | Edit button. - 2.
+- 1. Edit an existing agent by clicking $\equiv$ Menu > $\boxtimes$ Edit - 2.
 Decide which specific shared secret to use.
-Only 1 can be included in the downloaded file. - 3.
-Click on the Download button in the shared secret field of the chosen shared secret.

-- 4. In a new browser tab or window PingAccess will bring up the file download dialog.
+Only one shared secret can be included in the agent properties file. - 3.
+Click 3 Download in the shared secret field of the chosen shared secret. - 4.
+In a new browser tab or window PingAccess will bring up the file download dialog.
 The file name is of the form <agent-name> bootstrap.properties by default. - 5.
 Save the file, then distribute it to the intended agent installation.
 See either the PingAccess Agent for Apache Installation or the PingAccess Agent for IIS Installation documentation for more information.